 At Pax Dental, we are dedicated to educating you on your oral health and dental treatments so you can make informed decisions about your oral healthcare.
 We invite you to browse our frequently asked questions, and we also welcome you to contact our office if you would like to learn more about dentistry in Lexington Park, Maryland.
-We look forward to hearing from you!
+Dr. Jenny Hawkins and Dr. Denise Mullinix look forward to hearing from you!

 Why should I visit the dentist regularly?

 Most dentists recommend receiving regular checkups about every six months.
-Most people, however, only visit a dentist when there’s a problem.
-Only visiting the dentist in a crisis can end up costing you must more time and money than if you visit your dentist on a routine basis.
+Most people, however, only visit a dentist when there is a problem.
+Visiting a dentist only in a crisis can end up costing you much more time and money than if you visit a dentist on a routine basis.
 During your regular checkups, your dentist can help catch and prevent problems from arising, thus helping you avoid painful and expensive treatments to repair your teeth.
 In the long run, going to the dentist every six months is one of the best things you can do to keep your mouth healthy.

 Why do I need to floss?

-It’s easy to develop a habit of brushing twice a day, but what about flossing?
+It is easy to develop a habit of brushing twice a day, but what about flossing?
 Most dentists recommend doing both to provide maximum protection against tooth decay.
 Brushing is great for getting plaque and bacteria off the front and back surfaces of your teeth, but a toothbrush can only reach so far.
-When it comes to reducing bacteria between the teeth and along the gum line, flossing is the best choice of action.
-If you don’t floss, plaque can build up and harden between your teeth and ultimately cause tooth decay.
+When it comes to reducing bacteria between the teeth and along the gumline, flossing is the best choice of action.
+If you do not floss, plaque can build up and harden between your teeth and ultimately cause tooth decay.
 By flossing daily, you can remove the plaque before it hardens and help protect your teeth.

 How safe are dental X-rays?

-Some people are worried about receiving X-rays at the dentist because they are worried about radiation exposure.
+Some people are worried about receiving dental X-rays because they are worried about radiation exposure.
 In most dental offices, dentists use digital radiography, which produces a significantly lower amount of radiation.
 These X-rays limit the radiation to a targeted area (the area being X-rayed) and require shorter exposure time.
-Most dental offices also use a lead-lined, full-body apron to protect the rest of your body exposure.
-All in all dental, X-rays are some of the safest X-rays you will receive.
+Most dental offices also use a lead-lined, full-body apron to protect the rest of your body from exposure.
+All in all, dental X-rays are some of the safest X-rays you will receive.